nap2000/docs/console.rst

 Oversight survey specific configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the most part an oversight survey is the same as a normal survey and you just specify it in the consolse as being used as an oversight survey, in other words for editing data in the console.
+For the most part an oversight survey is the same as a normal survey and you just specify it in the console as being used as an oversight survey, in other words for editing data in the console.
 To allow a survey to be used in this way it needs to be loaded into the same group as the survey whose data you are editing.